munificent/craftinginterpreters/book/resolving-and-binding.md

 ^code visit-return-stmt

-Same deal.
+Same deal for return.

 ^code visit-while-stmt

 As in if statements, with a while statement, we resolve its condition and resolve the body exactly once.

 That covers all the statements.
-Onto expressions.
+Onto expressions...

 ^code visit-binary-expr